Whale Scientists is a blog created by two grad students to share knowledge about whales and dolphins.

 We met in June 2016.
 We were both moving to Italy for a bit to work on whales and dolphins of the Ligurian Sea.
 We ended up being roommates and spent the most amazing summer together eating gelato, travelling around and spending time at sea.

-Anaïs is a PhD Student at McGill university working on pollution and ecology in North Atlantic killer whales.
+Dr. Anaïs Remili is a postdoc researcher at McGill university working on pollution and ecology in North Atlantic killer whales.
 She is the founder of Whale Scientists.
 You can find her personal website here.

 Naomi Mathew is a PhD student at University of Louisiana at Lafayette.
 She works on bioacoustics in marine mammals from the Gulf of Mexico.
 She is the co-founder of Whale Scientists.